For readers interested in the full version of this report, the document is available for downloading or viewing:

 If you feel any discomfort or are unable to get up, try to get help.

 If you see someone fall, resist the urge to get the person up immediately.
-First check for condition: is the person conscious or unconscious?
+First check for condition: Is the person conscious or unconscious?
 Does the person appear to be injured?
 Reassure the person.

 If the individual cannot get up, call for help and administer first aid if you are able to do so.
 Help the person find a comfortable position and keep him or her warm using an item of clothing or blanket.